-- Provides all the required data elements specified in the HSD authorized CNA; - Assesses preliminary risk conditions and health needs; - Uses data from the risk management system to help determine care coordination levels;
+- Provides all the required data elements specified in the HSD authorized CNA; - Assesses preliminary risk conditions and health needs;

-- Requires outreach to potential CLNM members within 14 calendar days of receipt of a referral; - Must document that a provider contacted and/or met with a member to at least begin assessment within the mandated 14-calendar day timeframe; - May conduct face-to-face meetings in a member's home.
-If the member is homeless, the meeting may be held at a mutually agreed upon location; and - May enroll a member during the first visit if using the Treat First model.
-The member would be assigned a "pending" status or assigned care coordinator level 8 until a diagnosis of SMI or SED is finalized and accepted by the member.
-The CNA can be completed over the course of four appointments; when completed, the care coordination level is updated.
+- Uses data from the risk management system (PRISM) to help determine care coordination levels; - Requires outreach to potential CLNM members within 14 calendar days of receipt of a referral; - Must document that a provider contacted and/or met with a member to at least begin assessment within the mandated 14-calendar day timeframe; - May be conducted face-to-face in a member's home.
+If the member is homeless, the meeting may be held at a mutually agreed upon location; and - Does not need to be completed during the first visit if the Treat First model is employed.
+The member would be assigned a "pending" status or assigned care coordinator level 8 until a diagnosis of SMI, SED or SUD is finalized and accepted by the member.
+The CNA can be completed over the course of four appointments; when completed, the care coordination level is updated; - Must be completed within 90 days of member opt-in.
+Once the CNA is completed, the member's care coordination level should be updated to "6", "7", "8", or "9".
+If a provider is unable to complete the CNA within the 90-day timeframe, they should opt-out the member in Star and notify the appropriate MCO.
+The exception to this is a member who has had two face-to-face encounters (in addition to Maintaining Engagement) with the provider within the 90-day period, and those services are documented in Star Service Tracking; and - Includes the following health screens: - Clinical screen for depression; - C-SSRS for suicide risk; - Audit-10 for risk of alcohol abuse; - Questions related to past or current substance use, and - PC-PTSD for indications of post-traumatic stress disorder.

-Note: For children involved with the NM Children, Youth, and Families Department in Protective Services and/or Juvenile Justice, a Child and Adolescent Needs and Strengths assessment may also be indicated, however the CNA is still required.
+Note: For children involved with the NM Children, Youth and Families Department in Protective Services and/or Juvenile Justice, a Child and Adolescent Needs and Strengths assessment may also be indicated, however the CNA is still required.